bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Well this has been so awesome.
 Thank you so much Justin.
 I think we're a little past the hour here.
-So I want to be respectful of Justin's time and kind of formally end this.
-Just yes, that he feels free to go.
+So I want to be respectful of Justin's time and kind of formally end this, just that he feels free to go.
 But if people want to hang out and keep chatting in the channel, please feel free to do so.
 But we'll go ahead and consider this the formal end here.
 And thank you so much, Justin, for taking time to share all this with us.